 - A Permit must be applied for and received before any burning.

 - No grass, hay, leaves, stumps, construction material, tires, paper, or rubbish may be burned at any time.
 No land site or clearing debris may be burned.

 - All open fires must be located more than 75 feet from any building or structure (including wooden, plastic, or vinyl fences).

 - Accelerants such as gasoline, propane, or any other volatile gas or liquid used to start a fire are prohibited.

-- Burning is allowed only between the hours of 10 am and 4 pm, with all fires, ignited prior to 2 pm and extinguished by 4 pm.
+- Burning is allowed only between the hours of 10:00 AM and 4:00 PM, with all fires ignited before 2:00 PM and extinguished by 4:00 PM.

-- All fires must be attended to by a person 18 years of age or older, accompanied by a charged garden hose, or other acceptable means of extinguishment.
+- All fires must be attended to by a person 18 years or older, accompanied by a charged garden hose, or other acceptable means of extinguishment.

 - Open burning may be conducted during periods of good atmospheric ventilation and without causing a nuisance.
 If at any time the National Weather Service or the Massachusetts Department of Conservation and Recreation declare a "Red Flag Warning" or " High Fire Danger", burning is suspended until which time the warning or danger is lifted.

-The fire department shift commander will determine existing predicted weather conditions prior to 9 am each day.
-On the day you wish to burn, call 781-698-4700 and select option 8, after 9 AM.
+The fire department shift commander will determine existing predicted weather conditions before 9:00 AM each day.
+On the day you wish to burn, call 781-698-4700 and select option 8, after 9:00 AM.
 A recording will inform you if burning is allowed that day.
 Following the message, you will be asked to record your permit number.

 A permit shall be produced on request of a fire or police official; failure to do so will result in the extinguishment of the fire.
 Permits can be revoked at any time.